sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 > available for support.
 Thus we avoid resorting to Q&A solutions to problems.

 Ideally, your product would have a wiki page entitled 'Your Product Name', so any layperson in your organization could find this page.
-The page would explain where services' repositories lie in a concise, tabular form:
+The page would explain where components' repositories lie in a concise, tabular form:

 | name   | purpose                | repository                           |
 |--------|------------------------|--------------------------------------|